ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 To get complete and accurate results, we reuse components in Cargo project.

 1. Version Parse: See project `semver` file `tests/test_version_req.rs line 35 fn test_basic()`.
 You can change codes as the pic below.
 Then `run test` and modify to find out how it works.
 After that, you can just import `semver` library for "Version parse". ![](pics/semver_match.png).

 2. Version selection: Before Cargo builds the file, it will first generates `Cargo.lock` which contains specific version of each dependency crate.
 So we have to find out the logic codes of the generation.
    1. `cargo::core::dependency::Dependency::parse()`: Attempt to create a Dependency from an entry in the manifest.
 Might help in Version Selection of a single crate. https://docs.rs/cargo/latest/cargo/core/dependency/struct.Dependency.html

    2. Dependency graph: `Struct cargo::util::graph::Graph`.
 I think that in `cargo::core::Resolve`, Graph stores all one-level dependency in `Graph`, and each in `Dependency`.
 We need pick up logic codes that generate full Resolve. https://docs.rs/cargo/latest/cargo/core/struct.Resolve.html#

    3. Detailed implementation can be found in `src/cargo/core/resolver/encode.rs`.This module contains all machinery necessary to parse a `Resolve` from a `Cargo.lock` as well as serialize a `Resolve` to a `Cargo.lock`.
 Doc: https://docs.rs/cargo/latest/cargo/core/resolver/index.html

-   3. From all above files, finally I find `src/cargo/ops/resolve.rs` and `src/cargo/ops/cargo_generate_lockfile.rs` , which support `cargo generate-lockfile` cmd.
+   4. From all above files, finally I find `src/cargo/ops/resolve.rs` and `src/cargo/ops/cargo_generate_lockfile.rs` , which support `cargo generate-lockfile` cmd.
 From `generate_lockfile` in `src/cargo/ops/cargo_generate_lockfile.rs` we can learn how a dependency graph is generated and then modify the code to perform the functionality we want.
 A demo code to get dependecy graph can be find at [Demo](./Code/demo1.rs).

+   5. In order to accelerate the indexing process, we use a local registry instead.
+For details please refer to https://github.com/rust-lang/cargo/issues/9471.
+When running we still can see `updating index`, but according to `update_index` method in `src/cargo/registry/mod.rs`, it says:

+      ```rust
+      /// Updates the index.
+      ///
+      /// For a remote registry, this updates the index over the network.
+Local
+      /// registries only check that the index exists.
+      fn update_index(&mut self) -> CargoResult<()>;
+      ```

+      Detail codes please go to [rust_deps](./Code/rust_deps).

 3. DB query(Or Online API): In `cargo/core/resolver/encode.rs fn into_resolve()`.

 4. Related Cargo doc: `src/doc/contrib/src/architecture/files.md`.
 Some tips for you: Search "Cargo.lock" in vscode, you may find related information.

 #### Useful tools